 - Humility: Remember that the human condition is one fraught with mistakes.
 You are not a judge and jury.
 You are the fire department.
 You fix the problem.
 Try not to care that a mistake was made.
 Punishing mistakes by default will forge a culture of fear and unwillingness, where people will wait until the last minute to flag issues.

-Because we start with the upstream open source communities to make enterprise-ready software that’s hardened, tested, and securely distributed.
+We start with upstream open source communities to make enterprise-ready software that’s hardened, tested, and securely distributed.
 The results are enterprise open source products you can use to build, manage, and automate security across hybrid clouds, supply chains, applications, and people.